How to Handle Water Damage

 In many ways, water damage can be worse than other types of property disasters.
 Water can come from a variety of sources: flooding, excess groundwater, storm or other weather event, a home system malfunction, a damaged roof, the after-effects of a fire or a burst pipe from severe winter weather.

-In addition to the immediately visible damage, water is able to permeate many areas that you can’t see, so it’s virtually impossible to know if there is still water hiding, slowly destroying your property.
-Proper water removal, remediation and mitigation is essential from the start to ensure water damage problems don’t come back to haunt you later.
+In addition to the immediately visible damage, water permeates so many areas that you can’t see that it’s hard to feel like it will ever be completely gone.
+Proper water mitigation is essential from the start to ensure water damage problems won’t come back to haunt you later.

 What is water remediation?